In 1959 the CIA named Richard Bissell its deputy director for plans. The agency had made an unusual selection.

-Journalists got sight of the planes involved and immediately identified them as American planes, not Cuban.
+Journalists got sight of the planes involved and immediately identified them as American, not Cuban.
 The press had already reported stories about the CIA training a Cuban invasion force.
-At the United Nations, Adlai Stevenson testified that the air strikes were nothing to do with the United States.
+At the United Nations, U.S. Ambassador Adlai Stevenson testified that the air strikes had nothing to do with the United States.

 One final use of air power was authorized to give ships cover to offload supplies.
 But the timing was miscommunicated and the resupply never occurred.

 The end result was inevitable.
 Three days after landing, the invaders surrendered.